ash2d/bird-net_mil/README.md

 ```

 - The app opens in your browser (usually http://localhost:8501).
-- On first run, if you keep the default paths, the model and labels will be downloaded into models/.
+- On first run, if you keep the default paths, the model and labels will be downloaded into models.

 Headless/server usage (Linux):
 ```bash